1,000+ Opportunities

 9/Si PIN Photodetectors Using Electron Charge Contrast Imaging and Transmission Electron Microscopy PI: Punam Murkute, Electrical and Computer Engineering Mechanical characterization of glomerulus in diabetic kidney disease PI: Dan Wang, Internal Medicine, Nephrology Microscopic Investigation of Biodegradation Mechanisms in Coffee Oil Epoxide-Modified PHBV/Natural Rubber Blends PI: Yael Vodovotz, Food Science and Technology Mimicry of Metamaterials Through Liquid Crystals PI: Xiaoguang Wang, Chemical and Biomolecular Engineering Optical Characterization of Neutron-Irradiated Point Defects in h-BN for Quantum Applications PI: Shamsul Arafin, Electrical and Computer Engineering Solid-state nanopore single-particle level sensor: fabrication and characterization for biomedical diagnostic applications PI: Buddini Karawdeniya, Biomedical Engineering, Chemistry and Biochemistry

-Based on current listing details, eligibility includes: Researchers affiliated with Ohio State University.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Researchers affiliated with Ohio State University.
+Confirm the full requirements in the official notice before applying.